Benign Prostatic Hyperplasia (BPH)

 The etiology is unknown but probably involves hormonal changes associated with aging.

 Multiple fibroadenomatous nodules develop in the periurethral region of the prostate, probably originating within the periurethral glands rather than in the true fibromuscular prostate (surgical capsule), which is displaced peripherally by progressive growth of the nodules.

-Symptoms include progressive urinary frequency, urgency, and nocturia due to incomplete emptying and rapid refilling of the bladder.
-Decreased size and force of the urinary stream cause hesitancy and intermittency.
-This combination of symptoms is often called lower urinary tract symptoms (LUTS).
 Pain and dysuria are usually not present.
 Sensations of incomplete emptying, terminal dribbling, overflow incontinence, or complete urinary retention may ensue.
 Straining to void can cause congestion of superficial veins of the prostatic urethra and trigone, which may rupture and cause hematuria.
 Straining also may acutely cause vasovagal syncope and, over the long term, may cause dilation of hemorrhoidal veins or inguinal hernias.